MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 Principle
 =========

-The first step consists of updating the VEE Port Configuration project (often called ``xxx-configuration``): the project that holds the :ref:`mmm_module_description` ``module.ivy``.
+The first step is to update the :ref:`VEE Port Configuration project <platform_configuration_creation>` (often named ``xxx-configuration``): this project holds the :ref:`mmm_module_description` (``module.ivy``).
-This update consists of several steps described in the chapters below.
-All steps are not mandatory according to the board capabilities.
+This update is done in several steps, described in the sections below.
+Some steps are optional, depending on the capabilities of the hardware.

-.. warning:: This chapter considers the VEE Port is performed and functional (see :ref:`new_platform_creation`).
+.. warning:: This chapter assumes that a valid VEE Port has been created (as described in the chapter :ref:`new_platform_creation`).

 UI Pack Selection
 =================

-The UI Pack holds several modules, including the Graphics Engine.
+The UI Pack bundles several modules, including the Graphics Engine.
 The Graphics Engine is a library already compiled for an MCU and a C compiler.
-Consequently, the MicroEJ Central Repository offers several UI Packs according to the couple MCU/Compiler (as the MicroEJ Architecture).
+The :ref:`MicroEJ Central Repository <central_repository>` provides UI Packs for a set of MCU/Compiler pairs (like for MicroEJ Architectures).

-Refer to the chapter :ref:`pack_import` to add the expected UI Pack:
+Refer to the chapter :ref:`pack_import` to add the required UI Pack.
+As an example, the module dependency to add for a Cortex-M4 and GCC toolchain would be:

 .. code-block:: xml
    :emphasize-lines: 3